onepanelio/core-docs/docs/getting-started/contributing.md

 Welcome to Onepanel Core Project!
 We are excited to have you as part of the community and welcome all contributions.

 ## Getting started as a contributor
-This document outlines project structure, guidelines and serves as single source of truth for contributions.
-Our goal is to make it as easy for everyone to contribute to the code base, documentation and components.
+This document outlines project structure, guidelines and serves as a single source of truth for contributions.
+Our goal is to make it as easy for everyone to contribute to the code base, documentation, and components.

 ## Code of conduct
 Make sure to read and observe our [Code of Conduct](https://github.com/onepanelio/core/blob/master/CODE_OF_CONDUCT.md).

 ## Coding conventions
 All code should be written in the languages and frameworks listed below and follow that language's conventions.
-SDKs for different language are an exception and should follow the best practices for that language.
+SDKs for different languages are an exception and should follow the best practices for that language.

 ### Go
 - [Effective Go](https://golang.org/doc/effective_go.html)